Genetics Lab to Revisit the Past

 Today with personal DNA testing kits and in-depth health screening, accessing genetic information is easier than ever.
 The anthropology department, however, is advancing our understanding of ancient genetics through anthropological genetics lab.
 By integrating principles of genomics, archaeology, and anthropology, the lab uses surviving genetic material to reconstruct histories and draw connections between ancient and modern civilizations.
 Lab Manager Dr. Carrie Miller and Principal Investigator Dr. Maria Nieves-Colón discuss this project and its goals of revisiting understudied populations to better understand “what it means to be human.”

 What question is at the heart of your project?

 Our anthropological genetics lab is pursuing multiple projects that apply ancient DNA research techniques to explore what it means to be human.
-This means using information contained in genetic material from archaeological remains (most frequently bone and teeth) to reconstruct the histories and experiences of peoples that lived in the past and understand how they connect to present-day communities.
+This means using information contained in genetic material from archaeological remains (most frequently bone and teeth) to reconstruct the histories and experiences of peoples who lived in the past and understand how they connect to present-day communities.
 We are especially interested in tracing ancient migrations and population encounters (and the genomic impacts of these encounters), specifically resulting from colonization in the Caribbean and Latin America.

 How would you describe your project?